 When will I know what classes will be offered online?

-The fall 2019 course schedule will be available March 8, 2019.
-To get an idea of what has been offered in the past, you may use the course explorer to see what courses were offered Spring 2018.
+The Spring 2020 course schedule will be available in early October 2019.
+To get an idea of what has been offered in the past, you may use the course explorer to see what courses were offered in past semesters.
 Typically there is a similar course list each year.
 Also you may contact your department directly to confirm if a course will be available online.
 The departments will know prior to the ‘official’ posting if a particular course will be offered or not.